Combined Sewer Overflows (CSO)

 Combined sewers collect both wastewater and stormwater and convey it to the MWRA for treatment.
-During large wet weather events, combined sewers may reach capacity and the untreated wastewater is diverted to CSOs that flow directly into local bodies of water.
+During large wet weather events, combined sewers may reach capacity and the untreated combined flow is diverted to CSOs that flow directly into local bodies of water.

 Overflows cannot be measured directly because they are influenced by a number of factors.
 Sensors were placed strategically in a pipeline system to help determine when an activation occurs.

-It becomes impossible to measure an overflow when tide from Boston Harbor or stormwater entering the outfall pipe downstream of the regulator is present before the overflow occurs.
+It becomes impossible to quantity an overflow when tide from Boston Harbor or stormwater entering the outfall pipe downstream of the regulator is present before the overflow occurs.
 The presence of water in this pipe reduces the velocity of the overflow to a level that is very difficult to measure.
-Identifying when an overflow begins and ends depends upon having credible velocity measurements.
+Identifying when an overflow begins and ends depends upon having credible level and flow measurements.

 To avoid missing data during an overflow, BWSC installed depth and velocity sensors in each inflow pipe in addition to the overflow pipes.
 The pipes carrying water into the regulator usually have flows that are easier to measure.

 Most of the time, regulators route combined flows, a mixture of sanitary wastes and stormwater, into a much larger pipe that conveys the combined flows to the MWRA's wastewater treatment facility on Deer Island.
 During the larger rain storms, it can be necessary for a combined sewer system to allow a portion of the storm-related flow into receiving waters.
 Special structures referred to as regulators are in place to route the excess flows: making it possible to avoid water backing up onto the streets or into buildings.
 The diversion is accomplished without any mechanical equipment.
 Where the flow is directed depends upon water levels; the higher water level flows towards the lower water level.
 If the water level in the regulator is higher than the overflow weir then an overflow occurs.